 A property’s equity multiple can be calculated by taking a property’s total cash distributions over a specific time period and dividing it by the total equity an investor has put into the property.
 It can be calculated by using the formula below:

 Equity Multiple = Total Cash Distributions/Total Equity Invested

 In addition, equity multiples are usually used to compare similar properties in similar properties.
-For instance, in the example above, if the average equity multiple for that kind of property in that market was 1.5, it would be an excellent investment, whereas if the average was 2.5, it would likely be a poor investment.
-Whether a certain equity multiple is a good also depends on the time length involve.
-An equity multiple of 2 over a 2 year period would make a property extremely profitable, while over a 20 or 30 year period would make it a rather poor investment.
+For instance, in the example above, if the average equity multiple for apartments in that market was 1.5, it would be an excellent investment.
+In contrast, if the average equity multiple was 2.5, it would likely be a poor investment.
+Whether a certain equity multiple is a good also depends on the time length involved.
+An equity multiple of 2 over a 2-year period would mean that a property is extremely profitable, while over a 20 or 30-year period, it would indicate that the property is a rather poor investment.

 Equity Multiple vs. IRR

-IRR is commonly compared (and sometimes confused with) equity multiple, as they are both similar metrics that attempt to determine the profitability and effectiveness of a real estate investment.
+Internal Rate of Return, or IRR, is commonly compared (and sometimes confused with) equity multiple, as they are both similar metrics that attempt to determine the profitability and effectiveness of a real estate investment.
 Equity multiple focuses on the cash that a property generates over a specific time period, while IRR looks at overall return for each dollar invested into a property.
+While IRR uses time value of money (TVM), equity multiple does not.
 The IRR formula is below:

 If, like we mentioned in the example above, $500,000 was invested in a property and the total cash distributions equalled $1,000,000, for instance, $200,000 a year over a 5 year period, the internal rate of return would be 28.6%.